This website is dedicated to the ideas and publications of Nayef Al-Rodhan.

 2) "The sustainable history approach set out in this study views history as propelled by good governance paradigms that balance the tension between human nature attributes (emotionality, amorality and egoisms), on the one hand, and human dignity needs (reason, security, human rights, accountability, transparency, justice, opportunity, innovation and inclusiveness), on the other."
 (Nayef Al-Rodhan, Sustainable History and the Dignity of Man, p.
 13)

 3) "In my opinion, a life governed by reason is likely to be more dignified than one shaped by dogma and unbridled emotions."
 (Nayef Al-Rodhan, Sustainable History and the Dignity of Man, p.
 437)

 Nayef R.F.
-Al-Rodhan, "Editorial of GCSP Policy Brief No. 22, Changing Health Paradigms, Globalization, and Global Security," GCSP Policy Brief Series, Program on the Geopolitical Implications of Globalization and Transnational Security, December 6, 2006.
+Al-Rodhan, Gérard Stoudmann, and Marc Finaud, "Proposal for a Security Matrix," Program on the Geopolitical Implications of Globalization and Transnational Security, December 20, 2006.

 The employment of a state’s soft and hard power tools in the service of justice.
 “Just Power” argues that the promotion of justice should be the aim of modern statecraft, not for altruistic reasons, but because it is the only sustainable way that states can promote progress and stability in a globalised world.
 The concept of just power holds that state power needs to be employed in accordance with basic principles of justice at all times.
 This needs to be done not necessarily for moral reasons, but because it is the only sustainable way to promote national interests and achieve national security.
 By promoting justice and thus the interests of the international community as a whole, a state will be able to make its influence over others sustainable and achieve its own national interest.